ggit12/anndictionary/README.md

 # Install
 Copy and paste the code below into a terminal window to download this package and install it in a conda env.
 It assumes conda is already installed.
+This should only take a few minutes total.

 ```bash
 git clone https://github.com/ggit12/anndictionary